Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintB/us08/Readme.md

-# US08 -  As an FM, I want to list the vehicles needing the check-up.
+# US08 -  As a VFM, I want to list the vehicles needing the check-up.

 [Requirements Engineering](01.requirements-engineering/Readme.md)

 [Analysis](02.analysis/Readme.md)